Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Introduction

 From a different perspective, the major theme of deep learning is that it is beneficial to increase the model size as much as possible.
 This has come into sharp focus with the discovery of scaling laws that show power law improvement in generalization error with model and dataset size \cite{kaplan2020scaling}.
-This raises the fundamental question of how one can scale DNNs to arbitrarily large sizes while maintaining the ability to learn; in particular, how should initialization and optimization hyperparameters be chosen to maintain a similar quality of learning as the architecture size is taken to infinity \cite{Jacot2018NeuralTK, lee2018deep,Lee2019WideNN, Dyer2020Asymptotics, Yang2021TensorIV, PDLT-2022, Yang2022TensorPV, Yaida2022MetaPrincipledFO}?
+This raises the fundamental question of how one can scale DNNs to arbitrarily large sizes while maintaining the ability to learn; in particular, how should initialization and optimization hyperparameters be chosen to maintain a similar quality of learning as the model size is taken to infinity \cite{Jacot2018NeuralTK, lee2018deep,Lee2019WideNN, Dyer2020Asymptotics, Yang2021TensorIV, PDLT-2022, Yang2022TensorPV, Yaida2022MetaPrincipledFO}?

 Motivated by these ideas, we perform a systematic analysis of the training dynamics of SGD for DNNs as learning rate, depth, and width are tuned, across a variety of architectures and datasets.
-We monitor both the loss and sharpness ($\lambda^H$) trajectories out to late times, observing a number of qualitatively distinct phenomena summarized below.
+We monitor both the loss and sharpness ($\lambda^H$) trajectories during early training, observing a number of qualitatively distinct phenomena summarized below.